📋 In this article:

 Clinical follow-up also includes this discussion.
 It’s our job to understand how it came about, because that’s also what determines if it’s going to come back.

-How is skin and nail care at the Clinique du Plateau?
+Skin and nail care at the Clinique du Plateau

-💡 Answer Dr. Émile Carrier, podiatrist: With the recent return of nursing support, the Clinique du Plateau is once again taking charge of complete skin and nail care.
-Examination, debridement, prescription and follow-up are done in the same place, at AGORA Gatineau, in a sterile clinical environment.
+💡 Dr. Émile Carrier, podiatrist: Thanks to its nursing staff, Médecine podiatrique du Plateau takes care of complete skin and nail care.
+Examination, debridement, prescription and follow-up are done in the same place, at the AGORA Complex Clinic in Gatineau, in a sterile clinical environment.

 Treatments include: